hcschuetz/polyhedron-star/README.md

 [discussion area](https://github.com/hcschuetz/polyhedron-star/discussions)
 of this project (or even provide a pull request).
 <br>
-[TODO: Check if a discussion contribution can be written without a github account.
+[TODO: I should check if a discussion contribution can be written without a Github account.
 Otherwise I need to find another way to receive shapes.]

+## Notes On The Inner Workings Of The Demo

-## Edges Across Star Gaps
+### Edges Across Star Gaps

 An edge between two inner vertices of the star is a line segment that is "straight" according to some special metric.
 That metric